jtuyen/jtuyen.github.io/content/wiretap/totalrecall_recall/index.md

 Well this is worst than I [thought](https://johntuyen.com/wiretap/microsoft-recall/), unencrypted SQLite and raw images stored in AppData, Microsoft didn't even bother with DPAPI.
 It's like they rolled out from alpha and didn't even GAF about security.

 I like the blurb about infostealer.
-It's like a smash and grab of data and who gives AF about your endpoint security, I already exfiltrated it.
+It's like a smash and grab of data and who gives AF about your endpoint security, data has been exfiltrated already.

 Enterprise editions of Windows has Recall enabled by default 🤦 Enough of this shit show, let's see how they will fix this in Windows 15 😏

+EDIT: just to clarify, I'm not hating on the idea that Recall or AI is useless, I think it's a useful piece of tech that will change the way you interface with your computer and offload tasks to Edge compute.
+Whether this is bad or good is up for the user to decide, there are choices.
+My gripe is how the data is being contained and handled.